 5. Video Distribution

-Ensure that the video is crafted towards the method of distribution.
+Ensure that the video is crafted toward the method of distribution.

-On average, people spend 2 hours and 27 minutes on social media daily, making it a priority to outline the targeted platforms.
+According to Hootsuite, people spend an average of 2 hours and 27 minutes on social media daily, making it a priority to outline the targeted platforms.
 Different platforms require different formats, ensuring that the video is contextual and aligns with the distribution method.
 For example, platforms such as YouTube will require modifications, such as a special resolution and a call to action.

 They might also have different ‘tags’ on various platforms.
-The alignment can be based on:
+The alignment can be based on the following: